 Founded in Atlanta in 1998, AAFTA is a membership based non profit Georgia corporation encouraging collaboration between individual artists, groups and communities.
 It advocates for artists in the community through the presentation of forums, meetings, performances and exhibitions year round.
-The group meets monthly at various arts and cultural centers throughout the metro Atlanta area.

 Promote the fine arts in the community via educational programs

 Provide arts exposure activities for the general public in order to bring about a greater appreciation of the performing and visual arts

 Join Us at our Monthly AAFTA Meetings

 When: The first Tuesday of every month (except July)

 Time: 6:00 – 8::00 PM

 503 Peeples St SW

 The mission of African Americans for the Arts is to be a united, proactive voice for cultural matters affecting the African American and Diasporic African Community.